New report underscores conditions that made Prince George’s vulnerable to covid-19

 The nonprofit think tank — hired by the Prince George’s County Council two years ago to assess the health of county residents and make recommendations about how to improve it — also found that the county historically has invested less than neighboring jurisdictions in health and human services, and it recommended that the government study how it allocates such funding.

-County Council Chair Todd M. Turner (D-District 4) said lawmakers are committed to using the findings to move toward a “health in all policies” approach that would lead every county agency — from the school system to the police department — to consider ways to improve residents’ health.
+County Council Chair Todd M. Turner (D-District 4) said lawmakers are committed to using the findings to move toward a “health in all policies” approach that would lead every county agency — from the school system to the police — to consider ways to improve residents’ health.

 “It provides us a strong foundation moving forward,” Turner said in an interview.
 “The biggest hurdle is going to be what fiscal opportunity we have in light of covid-19.”

-The coronavirus has severely affected Prince George’s, where 61 percent of residents are Black, 19 percent are Hispanic and 12 percent are White.
-The county far surpasses the rest of Maryland when it comes to reported cases, with 29,416 infections as of Tuesday, and has reported the second-highest number of deaths in the state, after more populous Montgomery County.
+The novel coronavirus has severely affected Prince George’s, where 61 percent of residents are Black, 19 percent are Hispanic and 12 percent are White.
+The county far surpasses the rest of Maryland when it comes to reported cases, with 29,416 infections as of Tuesday, and has reported the second-highest number of deaths in the state, after the more populous Montgomery County.

 Within the county, the Zip code with the highest number of coronavirus cases is 20783, which includes Hyattsville, College Park, Langley Park, Beltsville and Adelphi.
 More than 50 percent of those residents are Hispanic, and 35 percent are noncitizen immigrants.